-Just as the the flowering daffodils signal the end of winter, the carpets of bluebells that decorate Ballina’s Belleek Wood in late April and early May are a sure sign that summer is on its way.
+Just as the flowering daffodils signal the end of winter, the carpets of Bluebells that decorate Ballina’s Belleek Wood in late April and early May are a sure sign that summer is on its way.

 This year’s Belleek Wood bluebell display has been the most impressive for many years.

 The bluebells look their best when the early morning light makes the blaze of blue look even more vivid against the leafy brown forest floor.

 The eye is drawn between the trees to the distance where the beds of bluebells seem to merge into a shimmering mirage of blueness.

 Bluebells flower in spring, soaking up the sun, before the trees’ budding leaves open to form a green canopy over the woodland floor blocking out the wonderful sunshine and brightness such as we have enjoyed throughout a mainly cloudless April and early May

 Bluebells are perennials that flower from bulbs, most profusely in broad leaved woodland such as Belleek Wood.
 Bluebells can also be seen growing in smaller clumps along ditches and hedgerows – and this year the bluebell displays along country roads throughout Mayo is the best for many years.